openmobilityfoundation/mobility-data-specification/policy/README.md

 See the [Responses section][responses] for information on valid MDS response codes and the [Error Messages section][error-messages] for information on formatting error messages.

 ### Authorization

-Authorization of the Policy API endpoints is not required or recommended.
-See [Open Data APIs](/general-information.md#open-data-apis) for details.
+Authorization is not required.
+An agency may decide to make this endpoint unauthenticated and public.
+See [Optional Authentication](/general-information.md#optional-authentication) for details.

 #### Policies